 Data collected by the CNS Monitor from various physiological monitors and therapeutic devices are time-synchronized and integrated on customized displays.
 Trended displays allow you to see and track changes over time.
 These insights help you make informed decisions about patient care.

 The Component Neuromonitoring System (CNS) makes it easy to record, view, and share meaningful information.
 Point-of-care instruction provides tutorials that clearly explain how to set up the CNS Monitor and connect external devices for data collection.
 Once the devices are connected, you no longer have to worry about missing measurements because all the data will be recorded by the CNS Monitor.

-At any point during monitoring, you can review prior data, comparing them to the patient’s present status and visualizing the responses to treatment and care.
+At any point during monitoring, you can review prior data, comparing them to the patient's present status and visualizing the responses to treatment and care.
 Events can be marked in real-time or retrospectively for review by any user.
-Screen shot images can be archived on the monitor and saved to a USB drive for sharing with colleagues.
-These features of the user interface simplify communication and consultation in your busy hospital.
+Screenshot images can be archived on the monitor and saved to a USB drive for sharing with colleagues.
+These features simplify communication and consultation in your busy hospital.